Co-modularity and Detection of Co-communities: Identification and Comparison of Co-communities

 and with the set of $X$-node groupings and the set of $Y$-node groupings estimated according to Algorithm \ref{specClustAlg} as $\hat{G}^{(X)}$ and $\hat{G}^{(Y)}$ respectively, where $\left|\hat{G}^{(X)}\right|=k^{(X)}$ and $\left|\hat{G}^{(Y)}\right|=k^{(Y)}$, where $\left|\cdot\right|$ represents cardinality, for a particular pairing of estimated $X$-node grouping $\hat{g}^{(X)}\in\hat{G}^{(X)}$ with estimated $Y$-node grouping $\hat{g}^{(Y)}\in\hat{G}^{(Y)}$, the local co-modularity $Q_{XY}\left(\hat{g}^{(X)},\hat{g}^{(Y)}\right)$ is defined as:

-\end{Definition} Each of the $k^{(X)}\times k^{(Y)}$ possible pairings of $\hat{g}^{(X)}$ with $\hat{g}^{(Y)}$ can be defined, or not, as a co-community; doing so means that they are included in, or excluded from, the estimated set of co-communities $\hat{C}$ (Definition \ref{coModDef}).
+\end{Definition} `Local' here means that we are considering a statistic for an individual block, out of the many blocks which are found in general along each row and column.
+Each of the $k^{(X)}\times k^{(Y)}$ possible pairings of $\hat{g}^{(X)}$ with $\hat{g}^{(Y)}$ can be defined, or not, as a co-community; doing so means that they are included in, or excluded from, the estimated set of co-communities $\hat{C}$ (Definition \ref{coModDef}).
 To consider all permutations, $2^{k^{(X)}\times k^{(Y)}}$ such assignments would need to be considered, which would be computationally very demanding.
 However, this problem can be avoided by defining summary statistics targeted for particular purposes.
 The three such purposes which we consider here are described in the following subsections: \ref{compAssessSigCoCom} Comparing potential co-communities and assessing their strength; \ref{arrCoComVis} Arranging the co-communities for visualisation; \ref{DefObjFunOptCoCom} Defining an algorithmic objective function to be optimised, when determining co-community partitions.